ovh/docs/pages/manage_and_operate/kms/kms-usage/guide.en-gb.md

 ![firefox-cert-manager](images/firefox-cert-manager.png){.thumbnail}

-- Click on `View Certificates...`{.action} to open the Certificate Manager.
+- Click `View Certificates...`{.action} to open the Certificate Manager.
 - Go to the tab named `My Certificates`{.action}, then `Import...`{.action} and select the location of your `client.p12` file.
 - You will be prompted to enter the password you used during the PKCS#12 file creation.
 - After entering the password, your certificate will be imported and ready for use.